Introduction

 ./install.sh

-Step 1: Install git and configure Asahi overlay
+Step 1: Install git and set Asahi overlay

 emerge --sync